01 of 09

 So Many Varieties of Summer Squash

-We all know zucchini, but there are many types of summer squash out there - learn more about them here.
-Depending on where you are, you may also know these prolific summer and early fall lovelies as courgettes or marrows.
+We may be familiar with zucchini, but there are many additional types of summer squash out there, from crookneck to pattypan.
+Depending on where you live, you may also know such prolific summer and early fall favorites as courgettes or marrows.

-Also known as pear squash, these light green numbers are excellent examples of the close botanical relationship between squash, cucumbers, and melons.
-Like other summer squash, it's tasty raw (sliced or chopped) in salads or added to soups, popped in stews, thrown on the grill, or added to sautés or stir-frys.Continue to 3 of 10 below.
+Also known as pear squash, these light green pear-shaped squash with wrinkled skin are excellent examples of the close botanical relationship between squash, cucumbers, and melons.
+Like other summer squash, chayote is tasty raw (sliced or chopped) in salads, as well as cooked and added to soups and stews.
+This Latin American vegetable is delicious stuffed with meat, cheese, rice, and seasonings and grilled until hot.

-Mild in zucchini flavor, often bright yellow in color but others times a delicate pale green, and with a distinctive narrowing at their tops and often a seductive curve to their shape, crookneck squash add a little flair to the summer squash family.
-Use just like zucchini.Continue to 4 of 10 below.
+Crookneck squash adds a little bit of flair to the summer squash family.
+Mild in zucchini flavor, these summer squash are often bright yellow in color but can also be a delicate pale green.
+They have a distinctive narrowing at their tops and often a seductive curve to their shape.
+Use just like zucchini and grill, saute, or steam.

 Cocozella Di Napoli

-This light green-striped Italian heirloom zucchini variety has great flavor and the bonus of not turning woody and bitter as it grows.
-Use in any recipe that calls for zucchini, but its lovely flavor works particularly well in a raw Shaved Zucchini Salad.Continue to 5 of 10 below.
+This light green, striped Italian heirloom zucchini variety has great flavor and the bonus of not turning woody and bitter as it grows.
+Use it in any recipe that calls for zucchini, but its lovely flavor works particularly well in a zucchini and mint salad.Continue to 5 of 9 below.

 Pattypans come in yellow, dark green, light green, cream, and even a ghostly white.
-They also come in sizes from teeny tiny to up to 4 or 5 inches across.
-They can be chopped or sliced and cooked like any summer squash, hollowed out and stuffed to lovely effect, or halved and grilled like their long and green brethren.Continue to 6 of 10 below.
+They also range in sizes from teeny tiny to up to 4 or 5 inches across.
+They can be chopped or sliced and cooked like any summer squash, hollowed out and stuffed, halved and grilled like their long and green brethren, or roasted.

-In a lucky twist of vegetable fate, yellow zucchini keeps its bright sunny color when cooked, so you can use just like green zucchini but to a brighter, sunnier, more colorful effect.
-I particularly like to use yellow zucchini in this Zucchini Frittata, since the yellow blends in with the eggs in a cool way, making the summer squash flavor a bit of a surprise to plenty of less observant diners.Continue to 7 of 10 below.
+In a lucky twist of vegetable fate, yellow zucchini keeps its bright sunny color when cooked, so you can use yellow zucchini just like green but will end up with a brighter, more colorful dish.
+Yellow zucchini is perfect in a zucchini frittata since the yellow blends in with the eggs, making the summer squash flavor a bit of a surprise.
+It is also wonderful when combined with green zucchini, creating an appealing contrast of color.

 Round (Eight Ball) Zucchini

 During the height of summer, you can find zucchini and summer squash at the market that still have their flowers attached.
-It's a fabulous two-fer—remove the flowers, chop them, and add them to salads (click to the next slide for more ideas), and use those ultra-tender zucchini to make a simple shaved, raw zucchini salad.Continue to 10 of 10 below.
+It's a fabulous two-for-one—the edible flowers along with the fresh zucchini.
+Simply remove the flowers and chop them up; use the ultra-tender zucchini to make a simple shaved, raw zucchini salad and then toss with the flowers.